VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 How to improve tests coverage?
 An obvious option is to add more tests to cover all possible inputs/cases/states.
-The other option is to simplify the logic.
+Another option is to simplify the logic.
 Decrease the count of possible cases/states/inputs on the refactoring step.
 You will get better tests coverage with the same set of tests.